astanin/python-tabulate/README.md

 ### ANSI support
 ANSI escape codes are non-printable byte sequences usually used for terminal operations like setting color output or modifying cursor positions.
-Because multi-byte ANSI sequences are inherently non-printable, they can still introduce unwanted length calculating string length.
+Because multi-byte ANSI sequences are inherently non-printable, they can still introduce unwanted extra length to strings.
 For example:

     >>> len('\033[31mthis text is red\033[0m')  # printable length is 16
     25

-To deal with this, string lengths are calculated after first remove all ANSI escape sequences.
+To deal with this, string lengths are calculated after first removing all ANSI escape sequences.
 This ensures that the actual printable length is used for column widths, rather than the byte length.
-In the final, printable table, however, ANSI escape sequences are not removed.
-This ensures that any output, particularly within the context of a terminal, retains its original styling.
+In the final, printable table, however, ANSI escape sequences are not removed so the original styling is preserved.

-Some terminals support a special grouping of ANSI escape sequences that are intended to display hyperlinks in terminal displays much in the same why they are shown in browsers.
-These are handled in the same way as mentioned before: non-printable ANSI escape sequences are removed prior to string length calculation.
+Some terminals support a special grouping of ANSI escape sequences that are intended to display hyperlinks much in the same way they are shown in browsers.
+These are handled just as mentioned before: non-printable ANSI escape sequences are removed prior to string length calculation.
 The only diifference with escaped hyperlinks is that column width will be based on the length of the URL _text_ rather than the URL itself (terminals would show this text).
 For example:

     >>> len('\x1b]8;;https://example.com\x1b\\example\x1b]8;;\x1b\\')  # display length is 7, showing 'example'
     45